Home Compare BAS.DE vs KEMIRA.HE

 BASF vs Kemira Oyj: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Kemira Oyj carrying a narrow edge on growth.
-BASF SE still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
-In the market, BASF SE carries the stronger setup — intact trend against Kemira Oyj's broken trend.
+BASF SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The market setup is currently leaning toward BASF SE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Kemira Oyj, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.